andresdotfelipe/sharedops-backend/README.md

 * Express - To use MVC architecture on the server side.
 * MongoDB - To support large amounts of both data and traffic.

-This website is also made with learning purposes.
+This web application is also made with learning purposes.

 ## Installation